 As previously noted, REV and CEF, along with other regulatory changes, are enabling mechanisms that will facilitate a variety of initiatives.
-This Draft GEIS addresses the full potential spectrum of impacts from these initiatives, in both quantitative and qualitative form.
-The quantitative modeling exercise focuses on the potential consequences of alternative outcomes based on the analysis of a limited number of hypothetical scenarios.
-The alternatives are meant to capture a reasonable and representative spectrum of potential effects of these enabling mechanisms.
+This GEIS addresses a broad spectrum of potential impacts from these initiatives, in both quantitative and qualitative form.
+The quantitative modeling exercise focuses on the potential consequences of alternative outcomes based on the analysis of a limited number of hypothetical scenarios designed to capture a reasonable and representative spectrum of potential effects of these enabling mechanisms.